Fake accounts gain traction as they praise China, mock US

 The fake accounts seized on the Jan.
 6 insurrection in Washington as Congress met to certify the U.S. election results at the Capitol.

 One video described the U.S. as a “failed state” and another said that America was “running naked in front of the world” in the wake of the Capitol siege.
-Three videos Graphika identified described the riots as a “beautiful sight to behold,” mimicking the language used in Chinese state media reports around the news, the report found.
+Three videos Graphika identified described the riots as a “beautiful sight to behold,” mimicking language used in Chinese state media reports to describe the news, the report noted.

 Relations between Washington and Beijing worsened under former President Donald Trump, who launched an aggressive diplomatic and economic offensive against China.
 That tension has played out on social media, where Chinese state officials have aired pointed criticisms of Trump in recent years.
-Chinese Foreign Ministry spokesman Zhao Lijian has been one of the most vocal critics of the U.S. on social media, tweeting a conspiracy theory last year that the coronavirus began in the U.S., despite evidence that the virus originated in the Chinese city of Wuhan.
+Chinese Foreign Ministry spokesman Zhao Lijian has been one of the most vocal critics of the U.S. on social media, tweeting a conspiracy theory last year that the coronavirus began in the U.S., although the virus was first identified in the Chinese city of Wuhan.

 But even after Trump’s exit from office on Jan.
 20, the fake network has continued to push anti-U.S. posts.